context-clj/system/README.md

       --module-a.param-1 PARAM_1         {:spec {:type "integer"}, :env {:env-var "MODULE_A__PARAM_1", :env-val nil}}
 ```

-### How to override default runner and create a custom CLI
+### How to override the default runner and create a custom CLI

-Most of the time default runner should be sufficient, however if you feel the need to add custom logic to the
+Most of the time the default runner should be sufficient.
+However, if you need to add custom logic to the
-CLI parsing, we provide a bunch of simple functions as an API that allows you to change CLI behavior completely:
+CLI parsing, we provide a set of functions as an API that allows you to customize CLI behavior completely:

 1. `system.cli/parse-args`
 2. `system.cli/error-msg`
 3. `system.cli/exit`
 4. `system.cli/options->system-config`

-You can take the default runner's code as a template to create a custom CLI in your app's code:
+You can use the default runner's code as a template to create a custom CLI in your app:

 ```clojure
 (defn -main [& args]